tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 ### 4. NPM/Yarn install packages

-when Docker build layer on *RUN yarn install*, it is quite slow and takes quite big size *1.19G* out of *1.53G* total final docker image size.
-Just like apk add system level packages, yarn install also will leverage cache.
+when Docker build a layer on *RUN yarn install*, it is quite slow and takes quite a big size *1.19G* out of *1.53G* total final docker image size.
+Just like adding system-level packages with apk add, yarn install also leverages cache.

     * command: yarn install
     * input:   package.json yarn.lock .yarnrc
     * output:  node_modules, plus cache

-Put it simply, when *yarn install* happens, it will fetch package's compressed file and a [metadata](https://github.com/npm/registry/blob/9e368cf6aaca608da5b2c378c0d53f475298b916/docs/responses/package-metadata.md#abbreviated-metadata-format)(name,version,modified time etc) file from *npm registry*, then save those to local directory that environment variable `YARN_CACHE_FOLDER` points to, finally decompress it to node_modules folder.
+Put it simply, when *yarn install* happens, it fetches the package's compressed file and a [metadata](https://github.com/npm/registry/blob/9e368cf6aaca608da5b2c378c0d53f475298b916/docs/responses/package-metadata.md#abbreviated-metadata-format)(name,version,modified time etc) file from *npm registry*, then saves those to the local directory that environment variable `YARN_CACHE_FOLDER` points to, finally decompressing it to the node_modules folder.

 ```docker
 RUN yarn cache dir && yarn install && yarn cache clean
 ```
-The output is clean now but there is problem with this.
-If you need add/update/delete package in package.json and update its yarn.lock file, everytime you build the docker image, it will fetch from remote, save to cache folder and move to node_modules folder for all packages even if you just add one new package for exmaple.
-With the help of proper ordering the layer and relatively low frequency of changing project dependencies, this alredy got mitigated a lot.
+The output is clean now, but there is problem with this approache.
+If you need to add/update/delete a package in the package.json and updates its yarn.lock file, every time you build the docker image, it will fetch from remote repository, save to the cache folder, and move to the node_modules folder for all packages, even if you just want to add one new package.
+With the help of proper ordering of the layers and relatively low frequency of changing project dependencies, this problem has alredy been mitigated to a great extent.

-But there are possible chances that you need update packages, to make it even worse, like moments for some critical bug fixes for live running applications,  this would put lots of congnitive load on you.
-It is helpful that we could dig more into ti and figure out why and how it could be improved.
+However, there are possible chances that you need update packages, and to make it even worse, like moments for some critical bug-fixing for live running environment, this would put a lot of congnitive load on you.
+Therefore, it is helpful to dig more into it and figure out why and how it could be improved.

 * ##### BuildKit

-First you could lverage the [BuildKit](https://docs.docker.com/build/buildkit/),the new docker builder, to act like a mounted volume for caches between builds.
-Buildkit not only tracks content mounted for specific operations, but also it could do like parellelize builiding indepdent build stages in [Multi-stage builds](https://docs.docker.com/build/building/multi-stage/).
-Here we're gonna use *RUN --mount type=cache* to mount to yarn install operation:
+One way to address this is to leverage the [BuildKit](https://docs.docker.com/build/buildkit/), the new Docker builder, to act like a mounted volume for caches between builds.
+BuildKit not only tracks content mounted for specific operations but also can parallelize building independent build stages in [Multi-stage builds](https://docs.docker.com/build/building/multi-stage/).
+Here, we're going to use RUN --mount type=cache to mount the yarn install operation:

 ```docker
 RUN --mount=type=cache,target=/cache/yarn YARN_CACHE_FOLDER=/cache/yarn yarn install
 ```

-Set mount type to cache and target to some directory, then overwrite yarn cache folder with that directory by setting *YARN_CACHE_FOLDER* enviroment evariable for yarn install.My Docker Desktop on mac is 4.16.2 (95914), which has built-in support for Buildkit and default it is on.
-You better check which docker version you install and maybe need explicit configure it to enable Buildkit.
+To do this, set the mount type to cache and target to some directory, then overwrite yarn cache folder with that directory by setting the *YARN_CACHE_FOLDER* enviroment variable for yarn install.
+My Docker Desktop on Mac is 4.16.2 (95914), which has built-in support for Buildkit and is on by default.
+You should check which docker version you have installed and may need to explicitly configure it to enable Buildkit.

 ```terminal
 <missing>      2 minutes ago    RUN /bin/sh -c YARN_CACHE_FOLDER=/cache/yarn…   628MB     buildkit.dockerfile.v0
 ```
-This way the cache - yarn install byproduct - will not be included in output thus get to layer in docker image.
+This way, the cache - yarn install byproduct - will not be included in the output thus will not go to a layer in docker image.
 We dont' need to clean the cache after yarn install.
-The result is the a hugh drop in terms of docker image size: from 1.19G to 628M.
+The result is a huge drop in terms of docker image size: from 1.19G to 628M.
 Not bad at all!

 * ##### yarn install --perfer-offline